nameeralward/pass-mcq/README.md

-# passMCQ Website
+# passEE Website

-The official website for passMCQ - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Qualifying Examination Part 1.
+The official website for passEE - A comprehensive study companion app for pharmacy professionals preparing for the PEBC Evaluating Exam!

 ## Overview

-passMCQ's website serves as an informational platform for our iOS app, providing:
+passEE's website serves as an informational platform for our iOS app, providing:
 - Feature highlights
 - Subscription plans
 - Support information